 - 1. Select Gain to expand the available magnification options drop-down list. - 2.
 Select one of the preset fixed-gain values from the drop-down list.
 Choose from 1.0x, 2.0x, 5.0x, or 10.0x. - 3.
-Select the Reset icon (Select the gain to 1.0x.
+Select the Reset icon () to reset the gain to 1.0x.

 - 1. Select H Pos to allow adjustment of the horizontal trace. - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, select the plus or minus button to adjust the horizontal position. - Select the Reset icon () to reset the horizontal position adjustment to default.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, select the plus or minus button to adjust the horizontal position.

 - 2. Select V Pos to allow adjustment of the vertical trace. - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, select the plus or minus button to adjust the vertical position. - Select the Reset icon () to reset the vertical position adjustment to default.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, select the plus or minus button to adjust the vertical position. - Select the Reset icon ((a)) to reset the vertical position adjustment to default.